-My initial visit to the newest spot on Little Osaka’s hottest block was for a pre-opening event sponsored by Scion.
 A tricked out car touted a booming sound system and built-in grill.
-Of course, it’s easier to draw a crowd with free food, but the momentum carried over to our second visit, which was full business.
+Of course, it’s easier to draw a crowd with free food, but the momentum carried over to my second visit, which was during regular business hours.

-Kalbi Sausage captured the flavors of a classic Korean beef BBQ preparation inside a casing.
-The soft bun also cradles kimchi relish and garlic jalapeno aioli, which adds some good pop.
-Some of my friends complain that the sausage is too grainy, and the links could probably use a little more snap, but the flavor works well for me.
+Some of my friends complain that Seoul Sausage links are too grainy, and they probably could use a little more snap, but the flavor works well for me.

 Upcoming specials include galbi poutine, pork belly with duk boki and Army stew, a subsistence dish that was necessary after the Korean War.
 Their Great Food Truck Race prize – a food truck – also hits L.A. streets featuring different options, including hamburgers, which propelled them to victory.
-Seoul Sausage Co. is clearly on an upward trajectory, so get in on the ground floor while you can, win the hottest building along Sawtelle.
+Seoul Sausage Co. is clearly on an upward trajectory, so get in on the ground floor while you can, in the hottest building along Sawtelle Boulevard.